ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 2. Create the cluster

-   With the help of the commands block below you can create a cluster with 1 server and 3 agents at total 4 nodes.
+   With the help of the commands block below you can create a cluster with one server and three agents at a total of four nodes.
 Your deployments will be distributed almost equally among the 4 nodes.

    Using ``k3d cluster list`` you can see whether your cluster is created and how many of its nodes are running.